JuanIsturiz/Mixed-Messages/README.md

 ## Prerequisites

 - [Node.js](https://nodejs.org/en/)
-- Any text/code editor that can handle the Node.js extenction (I suggest [VS Code](https://code.visualstudio.com/))
+- Any text/code editor that can handle the Node.js extension (I suggest [VS Code](https://code.visualstudio.com/))

 ### How does it work?